Unity-Technologies/Graphics/Packages/com.unity.shadergraph/Documentation~/Custom-Function-Node.md

 #endif //MYHLSLINCLUDE_INCLUDED
 ```

-`File` mode allows for more flexbility with custom functions in a graph.
-You can define uniform variables outside of the function scope, as shown here with a matrix.
+`File` mode allows for more flexibility with custom functions in a graph.
+You can define uniform variables outside the function scope, as shown here with a matrix.

 ```
 //UNITY_SHADER_NO_UPGRADE